Atlanta Chapter 5 is a 501(c)(3) nonprofit organization |

 |

-BECOME A NMPMA® INC MEMBERARE YOU INTERESTED IN: Serving our veterans and community WHO ARE THE MONTFORD POINT MARINES?They are the first African-Americans to enlist in the U.S. Marine Corps after President Franklin Roosevelt issues an Executive Order establishing the Fair Employment Practices Commission in June 1941.
-The recruits trained at Camp Montford Point in Jacksonville, NC from August 26, 1942 until the camp was decommissioned on September 9, 1949.
+BECOME A NMPMA® INC MEMBERARE YOU INTERESTED IN: Serving our veterans and community WHO ARE THE MONTFORD POINT MARINES?The Montford Point Marines are a pioneering group of African American men who were the first to enlist in the United States Marine Corps, following President Franklin D. Roosevelt's Executive Order which established the Fair Employment Practices Commission.
+Training at the segregated training facility known as Montford Point Camp in Jacksonville, NC, from August 26, 1942 until the Camp was decommissioned on September 9, 1949, these men valiantly broke through racial barriers, displaying extraordinary courage and determination.
+Their service not only showcased their unwavering commitment to the nation but also catalyzed the desegregation of the U.S. Armed Forces.
+Their profound impact on military and American history laid the foundations for a more inclusive armed service, marking a pivotal chapter in the story of racial equality in the United States.
 The largest number of black Marines to serve in combat during WW II took part in the seizure of Okinawa, with approximately 2,000 seeing action.
 LEARN MORECheck out the following topics for information on how you can become more involved with the Association.
 Without the assistance of community minded individuals just like you, we would not be able to serve those in our community each year Our America: Mission Montford Point The legacy of the Montford Point Marines has been a largely hidden story and it is our responsibility to amplify the voices of these heroes while attempting to right a historic wrong,” Porsha Grant, ABC’s Race and Culture executive producer, said in a release. | CHAPTER PRESIDENTJohnny Higdon

 |